 Principle 1: Right to Information

-(a) Everyone has the right to seek, receive, use and impart information held by or on behalf of public authorities, or to which public authorities are entitled by law to have access.
+(a) Everyone has the right to seek, receive, use, and impart information held by or on behalf of public authorities, or to which public authorities are entitled by law to have access.

-(b) Public authorities are obliged to make information available on request, subject only to limited exceptions prescribed by law and necessary to prevent specific, identifiable harm to legitimate interests, including national security.
+(c) Those with an obligation to disclose information, consistent with Principles 1(a) and 1(b), must make information available on request, subject only to limited exceptions prescribed by law and necessary to prevent specific, identifiable harm to legitimate interests, including national security.